Getting an Offer In Compromise accepted, step by step.

 The IRS is also requiring that you be current on all estimated tax payments for self-employed individuals as of 2017.
 We have found some IRS agents will let you pay in full when the next tax return is due as long as you are current for this quarter’s estimated payments.
-However, we tell client’s not to rely on that to get their offer through.
+However, we tell the clients not to rely on that to get their offer through.
 It is best to have all your estimated tax payments current.
-If collections is imminent, it may be better to place your case into Currently Non Collectable status for the rest of the year.
+If collections are imminent, it may be better to place your case into Currently Not Collectible status for the rest of the year.
 Then file the current year early next year.
 From there keep current.
 See our guide on how to make Estimated Tax Payments.

 Negotiating the Offer In Compromise with the IRS agent